anastasia-tsvetkova/anastasia-tsvetkova.github.io/teaching.md

 ---

 ## Lecturing
-+ Autumn 2024: Lecturing of a half (24 h) of the MSc course “Astrophysics” at the University of Cagliari.
++ Autumn 2024, autumn 2025: Lecturing of a half (24 h) of the MSc course “Astrophysics” at the University of Cagliari.

 ## Mentoring
 ### MSc projects